25 Best Things to Eat in Tokyo

 Conveyor Belt Sushi

-At Uobei, you use a tablet to order your meal which will appear in front of your seat via conveyor belt when it is ready.
+At Uobei, you use a tablet to order your meal, which will appear in front of your seat via conveyor belt when it is ready.
 You can continue to order food until you are full, at which point you pay using the tablet.
-It feels like something out of a sci-fi movie, which is what makes is such a memorable experience.
-There is more than just sushi at Uobei, you can order a nigiri style hamburger (hamburger served over rice) as well as many other things varying from normal to unexpected.
+It feels like something out of a sci-fi movie, which is what makes it such a memorable experience.
+There is more than just sushi at Uobei; you can order a nigiri-style hamburger (hamburger served over rice) as well as many other things varying from normal to unexpected.
 The sushi is pretty good, although not the best that we ate while in Tokyo.

 Conveyor Belt Sushi